ad-si/Rust-Flashcards/cards.md

 We don't.

 Because they are in a different folder to `src`,
-Rust knows to not compile then unless we run `cargo test`.
+Rust knows to not compile them unless we run `cargo test`.

 Note: \
 We still want to add the `#[test]` annotation right before